meistrari/cursive/README.md

 console.log(answer) // The sum of 232 and 243 is 475.
 ```

-The functions' result will automatically fed into the conversation and another completion will be made.
+The functions' result will automatically be fed into the conversation and another completion will be made.
 If you want to prevent this, you can add `pause` to your function definition.

 ```ts
 const createCharacter = createFunction({